 The safest mode of ground transportation is a school bus.
 The heavy duty construction and the frequent inspection of the vehicle ensure us that the school bus will give our children the safest ride to and from school.
-New York State has the safest School Bus drivers in the world and this is credited to the mandatory training - testing and driving reviews our drivers receive throughout each year.
-As a parent or guardian, you play an important role in your child’s safety as they travel to school.
-Below is a list of ways in which you can help ensure your child's safety.
+New York State has the safest School Bus drivers in the world and this is credited to the mandatory training, testing and driving reviews our drivers receive throughout each year.
+As a parent or guardian, you play an important role in your child’s safety as they travel to and from school.

 - Behavior: The Safety of not only your child but the entire bus could depend on your child’s behavior.
 A mischievous passenger can distract the driver’s attention from the busy highway or a crossing child.
 Driving a school bus can be a very challenging job.
 A school bus driver’s attention is focused on the outside of the bus.
 This is where the serious dangers are and anytime a driver’s attention is distracted, this creates a hazard.
 We ask for your support and understanding concerning your child’s behavior.

 - Medication: If medication is sent to school, you should personally hand it to the driver; the driver will then personally hand over the medication to the school nurse.

 - Seat Belts: Parents are asked to encourage their children to wear a seat belt.
 Currently there is no law or policy in New York State requiring that they must be worn.

 - Students should be visible as the bus approaches the stop.
 Wait for the bus away from the road and, before moving towards the bus, wait for it to come to a complete stop.

 - Follow proper crossing and discharge procedures when entering and exiting the bus.